HimanshuMukane/admin/README.md

 **1. View the list of all Teachers registered:**

   &nbsp; &nbsp; &nbsp; Admin can able to view all the Teachers registered.
-This includes the Teachers’ First Name, Last Name, Email ID, Contact Number and Password.
-(See Fig 1.15).As like in professor module, admin can also search for a Teacher by their contact number in the search box.
+This includes the Teachers’ First Name, Last Name, EMAIL_ID ID, MOBILE_NO Number and PASSWORD.
+(See Fig 1.15).As like in professor module, admin can also search for a Teacher by their MOBILE_NO number in the search box.

   ![image](https://user-images.githubusercontent.com/36665975/66571179-83c22b80-eb8c-11e9-8819-008cdd2b0c2e.png)

 **2. View the list of all professors registered:**

   &nbsp; &nbsp; &nbsp; Details of the professors can also be viewed by the admin.
-This details include the Name of the professor, Password, Email and Consultancy fees, shown in Fig 1.16.
-Searching for a professor can be done by using the professor’s Email ID in the search box.
+This details include the Name of the professor, PASSWORD, EMAIL_ID and Consultancy fees, shown in Fig 1.16.
+Searching for a professor can be done by using the professor’s EMAIL_ID ID in the search box.

 ![image](https://user-images.githubusercontent.com/36665975/66571329-a5bbae00-eb8c-11e9-89be-ce1a9c73e01b.png)

 **3. View the Appointment lists:**

   &nbsp; &nbsp; &nbsp; Admin can also able to see the entire details of the appointment that shows the appointment details of the Teachers with their respective professors.
-This includes the First Name, Last Name, Email and Contact Number of Teachers, professor’s name, Appointment Date, Time and the Consultancy Fees.
+This includes the First Name, Last Name, EMAIL_ID and MOBILE_NO Number of Teachers, professor’s name, Appointment Date, Time and the Consultancy Fees.
 (See Fig 1.17).

   ![image](https://user-images.githubusercontent.com/36665975/66571377-c3891300-eb8c-11e9-92d2-6755204564c7.png)

 **4. Add professor:**

   &nbsp; &nbsp; &nbsp; Admin alone can add a new professor since anyone can register as a professor if we put this section on the home page.
-This form asks professor’s Name, Email ID, Password and his/her Consultancy Fees.(See Fig 1.18)
+This form asks professor’s Name, EMAIL_ID ID, PASSWORD and his/her Consultancy Fees.(See Fig 1.18)

   ![image](https://user-images.githubusercontent.com/36665975/66571687-55911b80-eb8d-11e9-9859-54e15d4ad8a0.png)